 “I spent an entire year completing Five Shaolin Masters, so it was a costly project.
 Shooting in Taiwan, I had experienced spring, summer, autumn and winter to find the ideal weather in shooting.
 Fortunately, the film sold well worldwide and the Shaws made good profits from it.”

-His recollections on Hong Kong’s status as a British colony affecting Boxer Rebellion (released in January, 1976):
+His recollections on Hong Kong’s status as a British colony affecting Boxer Rebellion (released in January of 1976):

 “The last thing that the British administration wanted was the release of a film which depicted resistance against Western Powers.
 The excuse used to ban the film didn’t hold water any more.
 Boxer Rebellion was initially banned but passed the censors upon Shaw’s repeated negotiations to slash the scenes and to change the title to the nonsensical Spiritual Fists.
 Reduced to a shadow of its former self, the film did poorly at the box office.
 The film has yet to come out of the musty closets of Taiwan and its neighbouring countries.
 The U.S. version was perhaps a more complete one, though it was released hastily in Chinatown cinemas.
 The audience reception wasn’t bad.”